ThrynSec/Tournament-Excel/README.md

 Everyone uses Excel already, let's just automate that ...

+## How to use :
+- Change the Webhook URL in the code, in the Public Const in beggining of the VB Code
+- Put a SIMPLE list of username starting on A1 and going downward like so UserA
+UserB
+UserC
+- Enjoy the magic

 ## Features :
 - Automatically randomize player pool
 - Custom number of player per lobby